marcotrosi/repeat/README.md

 # repeat

 Commandline program that repeats a string by a given amount.
-Supports a separator and reversing the input string.
+Supports a separator string, reversing the input string and can be used in pipes.

 ## Background